Find your perfect value college

+With the rising cost of education many prospective students want to know – is college still a good investment that improves your financial future.
 No one gets any payment or premium simply for finishing college.
 There is no reward, no pot of gold awaiting you, just a piece of (very nice) paper with your name on it.
 It’s up to you to actually make something out of that piece of paper.
-You get what you worked for – a chance at higher wages and a better job than you would get without it.
+You get what you worked for a chance at higher wages and a better job than you would get without it.

 Those costs include a lot of different factors, and of course, they’re only averages – you can go a lot higher or a lot lower.
 There are ways of cutting down on those costs as well, but often cutting down on costs (such as avoiding classes with lab fees) will come back to bite you in the end.

-Now using U.S. Department of Labor Statistics (BLS), we find the average earnings of those with a:
+Now using US Department of Bureau of Labor Statistics (BLS), we find the average earnings of those with a:

 Those are some big differences; the difference between a high school diploma and an associate’s degree alone can determine whether you need government aid or have enough to make ends meet, while the difference between a diploma and a bachelor’s degree can mean being able to make other investments, such as buying a house rather than renting.

 Other ROI Factors to Consider – College Still a Good Investment

 Of course these college cost figures do not take into account any possible scholarships or grants you may acquire; your actual cost of college will vary.
 Still, the figures seem to confirm conventional wisdom: the more money, time, and work you invest, the more you can make.
 Notice we said can: remember, no promises can be made here.